An in-depth look at how Ozmo’s Experience & Design team enhanced the customer self serve experience

 At the step of finding and selecting your device or app, Ozmo is introducing popular devices.
 This assortment of devices is dynamically presented based on utilization metrics relevant to each of our customers.
 This set of tiles acts as a pathway for users to see their device immediately and jump right into content relevant for them.
 This achieves both a new route in along with increased efficiency by providing a faster means to possible solutions and content.

 With 3.2, an entirely new method of finding and selecting a device or app has been layered into the product.
 Users are now presented with a tile-selection pattern, highlighting manufacturers and their branding as a recognizable first step in choosing their device or app for relevant topics.
 Upon choosing the manufacturer of your device or app, a secondary set of tiles are exposed, showcasing device or app imagery along with clear labels.
 This pattern feels fast and simple but leans into a more scannable, visual approach to selecting a device or app.

 All in all, Ozmo's self-serve portal is now more polished and congruent for its customers.
 A user’s steps to answers and problem resolution have become more varied, which has allowed us to capture a broader set of users and understand how they might be uniquely seeking support.

 As with any major release, we are keeping an eye on the data.
 Post-release validation is an important part of Ozmo’s product design and development process.
 Any indications of change in metrics or behavior will be our guiding light to dig in deeper with more user testing and investigation, ultimately driving continued iteration and improvement of our product.

-Want to see how Ozmo’s new 3.2 advancements can help improve your customer self service?
-Request a free demo with our team of experts to get exclusive information and product details on our self serve solutions and how they can transform your business today.
+Want to see how Ozmo's new 3.2 advancements can help improve your customer self serve?
+Request a free demo with our team of experts to get exclusive information and product details on our customer self-serve solutions and how they can transform your business today.